Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Sales objective example:

-Reach our monthly recurring revenue target of 15% more than the previous year.
+Reach a monthly recurring revenue target of 15% more than the previous year.

 Tips to achieve this sales objective: